pop161516/CCS_blog/posts/07-assignment-one.md

 This lead me into a rabbit hole of discovery about abs and the ternery opperatior.
 I found abs(probably short of absolute) on the p5 resources and worked out it finds the distance from 0 so essencialy returns negitive numbers as positive, in this case allows the target to work when going back and forth and helps more accuratly snap.
 Unfortunetly p5 resources and the coding train had nothing on the "? :" but I found <a href="https://www.youtube.com/watch?app=desktop&v=ib8MHSMwtYg&t=13s" target="_blank">this video</a> had fun examples and taught me what the turnery opperator was.

 I tried not to blatantly rip the code but much of the functionality is the same.
-I used this again later to move the toggle button smoothly.
+I used the same functionality again later to move the toggle button smoothly and rotate the wheels.

 I think what I wasn't getting was the need to multiply the value by 0.1 or a small fraction to slow the growth and I had no plans to add the snapping feature but it if really helpful.
 The ternery isn't **really** neccecery but its fun to use and it shortens the code.